HomeDirectoriesWhy Your Business Needs to Be Listed

 Reality: Every business that wants customers needs directory listings.
 Your customers are online, regardless of your industry.
 Even if you’re selling to other businesses, 89% of B2B researchers use the internet during the research process.

 That little checkmark or “verified” badge might seem trivial, but it carries serious weight with consumers.
 Google’s verified badge, for instance, requires businesses to go through a verification process that proves they’re real and operating at the claimed location.
-It’s like a digital seal of approval.
+It’s a digital seal of approval.

 Different platforms have different verification processes.
 Some require phone verification, others want documentation, and some even send physical mail to your address.
 Each successful verification adds another layer of credibility to your online presence.
 It’s like collecting trust tokens that you can display to potential customers.

 I’ve seen businesses increase their click-through rates by 30% just by getting verified on Google My Business.
 That’s before any other optimisation.
 The badge alone made that much difference.
-People are naturally drawn to verified listings because they represent a lower risk.
+People are drawn to verified listings because they represent a lower risk.

 Success Story: A local HVAC company struggled with online leads despite having a good website.
 After getting verified on Google, Yelp, and five other major directories, their online inquiries increased by 145% in two months.
 The owner told me customers specifically mentioned seeing the verified badges as a deciding factor.